Drakynfly/FaerieDataSystem/README.md

 - This plugin depends on two other free plugins I've made, which can be found here:
   - Squirrel - A random-noise generator: https://github.com/Drakynfly/SquirrelUE (This plugin provides the "determinism" that I mention above.)
-  - Flakes - A serialization backend: https://github.com/Drakynfly/Flakes
-  - These dependencies are annoying, because I prefer to keep my plugins separated, but I don't want to include them as part of FDS itself, because they're off-topic.
-As some point, I'd like to remove this by changing the internals of FDS to use some sort of feature injection, so that people can use whatever APIs they like. *Another thing on the long long list.*
+    - This dependency is annoying, because I prefer to keep my plugins separated, but I don't want to include it as part of FDS itself, because it's off-topic.

 ## Engine Plugin Dependencies
 These default plugins are forcibly enabled by FDS: